kristinemlarson/gnssrefl/README.md

 but this utility writes out a file with only columns of numbers instead of csv.

 <code>query_unr</code> returns latitude, longitude, and ellipsoidal height and Cartesian position
-for stations that were in the Nevada Reno database ~ a year ago (i.e. when I downloaded it).
+for stations that were in the Nevada Reno database as of Octoner 2021.
+Coordinates are now more precise than they were originally (UNR used to provide four decimal points in lat/long).

 <code>check_rinex</code> returns simple information from the file header, such as receiver
 and antenna type, receiver coordinates, and whether SNR data are in the file.
 RINEX 2.11 only

+<code>subdaily</code>

+This module is primarily meant for RH measurements that have a subdaily component.
+It is not strictly for water levels, but that is generally where it should be used.
+There are two main issues:

+- finding/removing outliers
+- applying the RHdot correction

 <HR>